Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 We ran all analyses on a computing cluster.
 The computing cluster used an Intel Xeon Sapphire Rapids CPU with a core clock speed of up to \SI{2.1}{GHz} and \SI{60}{GB} of RAM.
 The neural network training was performed on a cluster node with an Nvidia A40 graphics card with \SI{48}{GB} of VRAM.
+Timing is reported using \texttt{TensorFlow} as backend.

 \paragraph{OT-Conditional Flow Matching} Optimal transport flow matching replaces the independent pairing of samples from the base and target distributions with a coupling induced by an (entropically regularized) optimal transport plan \citep{tong2024improving, pooladian2023multisample}.
 Given a mini-batch \smash{$\{\z_0^{(i)}, \z_1^{(i)}\}_{i=1}^n$}, a cost matrix \smash{$\mathbf{C}_{ij}= \Vert \z_0^{(i)}-\z_1^{(j)}\Vert_2^2$} is constructed and converted into a kernel